 Under enhanced protection you will not pay tax on benefits in excess of the lifetime allowance provided your benefits at retirement do not exceed the value of your benefits at 5 April 2006 as increased after then, in general terms, by the greater of 5% per annum, the increase in the cost of living or increases in your pensionable pay.
 If the limit is exceeded you will pay tax on the excess.

 You will lose enhanced protection if you pay contributions into a money purchase pension arrangement (eg pay into the LGPS arranged AVC facility) or if you start a new pension arrangement, or if you transfer your LGPS benefits to another defined benefit pension scheme.
-You can also voluntarily give up enhanced protection by giving notice that you no longer wish to keep it.
+You can voluntarily give up enhanced protection by giving notice that you no longer wish to keep it.

 If you lose enhanced protection you must notify HMRC within 90 days.
 Failure to do so could result in a fine of up to £3,000.